Autoclaves Designed for Reliability and Flexibility—at Half the Cost

 Most of the steam sterilizers used in research today are based on medical-grade autoclaves.
 This isn’t because medical-grade autoclaves are well-suited to modern research—they are not.
 You’re almost certainly reading this right now because your autoclave has grown unreliable, broken down for the last time, or proved unable to run the cycles you need.
 These problems are a direct result of the fact that your existing autoclave was probably designed for around-the-clock hospital operation.
 Moving to a modern research-grade autoclave means saving money, and enjoying greater reliability and flexibility.

-Most researchers only use their autoclaves for approximately three hours per day, five days per week.
+On average most researchers only run their autoclave for a single each day, five days per week1.
 But medical-grade sterilizers are outfitted for in-hospital use 10 to 24 hours per day, seven days per week, while meeting a very specific set of FDA criteria for medical devices.

 As a result, medical-grade autoclaves have an intensive mandatory maintenance schedule, are limited in what types of cycles they can run, and cost twice as much as comparable research-grade models (with a total lifetime operating cost three to four times higher than research-grade equivalents).

 We pride ourselves on building the toughest autoclaves on the planet.
 We start with a straightforward, time-tested design, with the absolute minimum number of moving parts and wear points.
-We build it using standard, high-quality, easily replaced components.
-And we stay in touch with every Priorclave user, advising them on how to leverage the flexibility of their autoclave.
-The result: As of 2015, 100% of our customers have rated their Priorclave as “very satisfactory” or above–with that rating going up the longer they’ve had their Priorclave.
+We build every Priorclave using standard, high-quality, easily replaced components.
+And we stay in touch with our customers, advising them on how to leverage the flexibility of their autoclave.
+The result: As of 2016, 100% of our customers have rated their Priorclave as “very satisfactory” or above—with that rating going up the longer they’ve had their Priorclave.
 Even Ebola researchers operating in African laboratories and prion researchers trust Priorclave to get the job done reliably.

 The first Priorclave steam autoclave ever built is still in operation today, thirty years later.
 While most manufacturers only offer a 10-year pressure vessel warranty, we guarantee ours for 20 years—and every unit we sell comes with lifetime 24/7 technical support.
 When issues arise, we can usually resolve them over the phone (because of our Tactrol Control System’s remote diagnostic capabilities).

-If a unit is properly specified, installed, and maintained, it can go years without factory service.
-And “proper maintenance” doesn’t mean popping the hood and breaking out the socket wrenches.
-Keeping the unit clean (inside and out) and regularly greasing hinges and gaskets (with supplies you can get at a hardware store) are all the maintenance most Priorclaves need.
-We’re also happy to consult with you on sterilization procedures and safety training to ensure that all sterilization needs are met for your project – even in the most demanding and high-risk scenarios.
+We’re happy to consult with you on sterilization procedures and safety training to ensure that all sterilization needs are met for your project – even in the most demanding and high-risk scenarios.

 There are a fixed set of tasks that a medical sterilizer can be expected to perform.
 These mostly focus on rendering clean medical instruments sterile.
 As a result, many such sterilizers are awful at common research tasks like media prep.